 Somehow it seemed that the grim atmosphere had no influence on the personnel working there: they were completely focussed on preparing the patient for an intervention.
 As I had still to learn: with ‘the patient’ they were referring to the medical case, and not necessarily to the person himself – a subtle but crucial difference.

-The torture chamber actually was a surgery room, a cath lab to be precise, where the patients, through the aid of a catheter and a stent, had their coronary artery widened-up, so that they could climb-up the stairs again.
-For the cardiologist this is a routine job, for the likes of us it’s a true torture.
+The torture chamber actually was a surgery room, a cath lab to be precise, where the patients, through the aid of a catheter and a stent, had their coronary artery widened-up, so that they could climb up the stairs again.
+For the cardiologist this is a routine job, for the likes of us, it’s true torture.